 - The National Domestic Violence Helpline offer support and advice as well as refuge for women and children.
 They are available 24 hours a day on 0808 2000 247 or visit their website on org.uk

 - Solace Women’s Aid, offers advice and support to women and children and safe refuge for women and children escaping abuse and violence.
-It also includes The North London Rape Crisis service which provides counselling and support to women and girls aged 14 years and over who have experienced any form of sexual violence.
+It also includes The North London Rape Crisis service that provides counselling and support to women and girls aged 14 years and over who have experienced any form of sexual violence.
 For more information visit org or contact them on 0808 802 5565, Monday to Friday, from 10am to 4pm, as well as an additional period on Tuesdays, from 6pm to 8pm.

 - The Havens are specialist centres in London for people who have been raped or sexually assaulted.
 You can contact them 24 hours a day on 020 3299 6900 or visit their website on org.uk